Nicholas R. Parrillo

 Professor of Law

 Nicholas R. Parrillo is a Professor of Law at Yale, with a secondary appointment as Professor of History.
-He teaches administrative law, legislation, remedies, and American legal history, as well as seminars on public management and privatization.FULL BIOGRAPHY
+He writes and teaches on the subjects of administrative law, government bureaucracy, remedies, legislation, and American legal history.FULL BIOGRAPHY

 Yale Law School